Current capital control measures in Ukraine

 - General Currency Control regulations, which were introduced without specific term, and

 - Anti-crisis Temporary Currency Restrictions, which can be introduced for the period of up to 6 months in order to stabilize Ukrainian currency Hryvna and Ukrainian economy as a whole.

 This article provides overview of currency control rules and restrictions effective in Ukraine to help you structure your business matters in the most appropriate way.

-Therefore, while doing business in Ukraine or planning settlements with Ukrainian counter-party, structure the payments or even whole model of relations has to be built with consideration for the rigid constraints imposed by foreign currency legislation of Ukraine.
+Nevertheless, by now some restrictions and limitations are still effective (see below).
+Therefore, while doing business in Ukraine or planning settlements with Ukrainian counter-party, structure the payments or even whole model of relations has to be built with consideration for currency legislation of Ukraine.